CAPA Fine Art Competition

 Submit by:

-30 December 2024
+30 December 2025

-There are five themes this year:
+There are four themes this year:

 • Abstract - the creative use of shape, colour, light and composition in new ways, or with a fresh perspective, can make an everyday scene abstract.
+Filters and ICM are less impactful than seeing the ordinary in a new way.

 • Landscape - urban or rural, creative perspectives and lighting can create a compelling landscape of any environment.
+Find drama and emotion to go beyond the usual scenic documentation.

 Open Editing